adamstallard/modest/README.md

 ###Installation

-To install, you don't need to download any of the files here; just install node.js and then use npm to install modest.
+To install, you don't need to download any of the files here; just install node.js and then use npm (node package manager) to install modest.

 1. [Install node.js](http://nodejs.org/#download)
 2. ``npm install -g modest``